quaizarv/ldc/README.md

-# Implementation of the "Sentence Similarity Learning by Lexical Decomposition and Composition
+# Implementation of the "Sentence Similarity Learning by Lexical Decomposition and Composition" Paper
- by Zhiguo Wang and Haitao Mi and Abraham Ittycheriah" Paper
+Authors: Zhiguo Wang and Haitao Mi and Abraham Ittycheriah

 ## Description